Comparison Between: DNA Polymerase Vs RNA Polymerase

 RNA polymerase in a nutshell:

-The RNA polymerase is slow, inefficient and adds nucleotides 40 to 50 per second.
-But like DNA polymerase, RNA polymerase is also important for a cell.
+The RNA polymerase is slow, and inefficient, adds nucleotides 40 to 50 per second and synthesizes only short RNA segments.

 Conclusion: